temach/reports/CIA-LAB-2-Booting.md

 Actually block 0 on BIOS/MBR system normally stores some sort of a bootmanager, but for simplicity lets say that there is just one OS on disk and its bootloader (OS loader) is stored in block 0.
 (source: https://www.researchgate.net/publication/295010710_Booting_an_Intel_System_Architecture)

 The steps that happen from system power-on until the OS loader runs for UEFI system are essentially the same.
-UEFI firmware replaces BIOS firmware, but the tasks of detecting hardware, memory testing, configuring the PCI bus are still necessary and are pretty much the same.
+In terms of hardware initialisation UEFI functionality embraces and extends the BIOS functionality.
+Because the tasks of detecting hardware, memory testing, configuring the PCI bus are still necessary and are pretty much the same.
 The only significant difference in the hardware boot process is how the UEFI firmware identifies the OS loader program (steps 9 and 10 above).
 The default UEFI bootmanager tries to use NVRAM variables to decide which program to run after the hardware initialisation is complete and the ESP partition has been mounted.
 If the variables do not contain useful information the default selection mechanism kicks in.
 The details of how the default UEFI bootmanager identifies and searches for the UEFI program to execute can be found at:

 1. https://mjg59.livejournal.com/138188.html
 2. https://blog.uncooperative.org/blog/2014/02/06/the-efi-system-partition/